oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 functionality for handling such algebras in OSCAR.

 !!! note
-    If $R$ is graded, the modulus $I$ is required to be homogeneous, so that $R/I$ inherits the grading.

-!!! note
     As for the entire chapter on commutative algebra, most of the functions discussed here rely on Gröbner basis techniques.
 They are implemented for affine algebras over fields (exact fields supported by OSCAR) and, if not indicated otherwise, for affine algebras over the integers.

 !!! note